-How You Can Manage Fear With a Metastatic Melanoma Diagnosis
+How You Can Manage Fear With a Metastatic Melanoma Diagnosisby Jerry Kennard, Ph.D.
+Medical Reviewer

 Getting a diagnosis of metastatic (stage 4) melanoma is both upsetting and frightening.
 Cancer is a word loaded with uncertainties and fear—especially when it returns.
 But anxiety is also something cancer survivors must learn to cope with.
-Learning to control our fear ultimately affects the extent to which we allow fear to dominate our lives.
+If you're feeling scared, you've come to the right place.
+Here are some tips for managing the fear that's such a part of living with advanced skin cancer.

 Fear and anxiety are interrelated.
-Fear typically refers to an object (spiders, dogs, elevators) whereas anxiety refers to the real or imagined consequences.
+Fear typically refers to a thing (spiders, dogs, elevators and yes, cancer) whereas anxiety refers to the real or imagined consequences of said thing.
 This can lead to sleepless nights, panic attacks, aches and pains, dizziness, sweating, and other anxiety symptoms.
 Recognizing the difference between anxiety, cancer symptoms, and possible side effects of medication can help you determine the origins of uncomfortable sensations.

 Measuring outcomes with metastatic melanoma

-Stage 4 cancer means the cancer is advanced.
-The prognosis for metastatic melanoma is dependent on how far the cancer has spread.
-Although 5-year survival rates are less favorable, there are a number of variables that affect survival, including age, ethnicity, cancer location, and previous health.
-New drugs and interventions are constantly being revised that aim to improve treatment outcomes.
+Stage 4 cancer means the disease is advanced.
+The prognosis for metastatic melanoma is dependent on exactly how far the cancer has spread.
+Although 5-year survival rates are less favorable, a number of variables affect survival, including age, ethnicity, cancer location, and previous health.
+New drugs and interventions are constantly being introduced that aim to improve treatment outcomes.

 Knowledge is power

-Self-empowerment is an important step in overcoming fear and this can be done in a number of ways.
+Self-empowerment is an important step in overcoming fear.
 The more you know about your condition, the less you will feel a victim of it.
 Write down questions you need answered.
 Try to avoid gossip, speculation, and chatter.
 Get the facts from well-informed websites like The American Cancer Society and HealthCentral.com, and speak to experts.
-No question is too basic so talk, ask, and ask again.
+No question is too basic, so ask, and ask again.

 Tackle your treatment fears